Hienyriux/MSAN/README.md

 For detailed command line options, see `ddi_main.py`

-## More Experiments in the inductive setting
+## More experiments in the inductive setting
 You can find results and discussions on more experiments in the inductive setting in `ddi_supp.pdf`